Elite Homes and Royal Residences

 Accusations of Edward’s ‘illicit unions’ could have referred to a variety of sexual and political activities.
 The king’s history is complicated further because medieval men also shared beds and kissed each other as established tokens of political regard and respect.
 Today, however, it is impossible to disentangle Edward’s life from this story of his murder.
-Many queer men grew up knowing this history, and associating it with violence they might encounter.
+Many Queer men grew up knowing this history, and associating it with violence they might encounter.

 James I and the Duke of Buckingham

 The house was expanded by James to accommodate his ‘princely recreation’ and ‘commodious entertainment’.
-Restoration of Apethorpe Hall between 2004 and 2008 revealed a previously unknown passage linking the bedchambers of James and Villiers.
+Restoration of Apethorpe Palace between 2004 and 2008 revealed a previously unknown passage linking the bedchambers of James and Villiers.